enbochen/mean-reversion-backtest/README.md

 ![equity curve](docs/equity_curve.png)

-## Consideration
+## Consideration for future improvements

-- The market in question should be ETH based on the price history and volumn

 - The close price is the used for calculating the mean for simpilicity even though the average of open, high, low, close data might provide a broader view of the volatile markets, where prices can fluctuate rapidly and unpredictably)